djbyrne/RL_Zoo/README.md

 **Evaluation Script**

 - After training evaluate the performance of an agent over the course of 100 episodes or against a proven baseline such as OpenAI  Baselines

+**Unit Test Key Areas**

+ - [ ] Network
+ - [ ] Loss function
+ - [ ] Experience Buffer
+ - [ ] Runner

+ ## References

+ This library is based off the examples used in the book "Deep Reinforcement Learning Hands-On" by Max Lapan although I have re-written most of the architecture and algorithms in a way that makes sense to me.
+Lapans book is by far one of the best titles on the subject of RL and I would highly recommend it.